LordPachimari/studlancer-web/README.md

 ## In progress
 - [ ] **GLobal Search (for quests and users)**.
 Utilizing Rockset real-time data-analytics.
 - [ ] **Notifications**.
-Notifications will be stored in supabase tables,  every insertion of a new notification will trigger an event that can be capture by supabase Realtime listeners, which will notify client that are subscribed to the insertion.
+Notifications will be stored in supabase tables,  every new table insertion of a notification will trigger an event that can be captured by supabase Realtime listeners, which will notify the clients that are subscribed to the updates on the table.
 - [ ] **Payment**.
 Stripe for payment.
 - [ ] **Private chat**.
 Supabase realtime.
 - [ ] **Droppable and draggable**.
 Will use Third party droppable and draggable, for profile creation.